How does Impact 100 work?

 Yes.
 You can use your credit card directly to us or through PayPal.
 Please consider adding 5% to your donation to cover the credit card fees.

-Can I pay for my membership in installments?
+Do I have to pay for my membership in one payment?

-Yes.
-We want to make joining Impact 100 as easy as possible.
-If you choose to make installment payments, please make an initial donation of at least $250, and then indicate in the Notes section of the membership form how to divide the remainder between two to four payments, with the last payment received before Dec 31.
-We can even invoice you or automatically charge your credit card according to your wished.
+- Installment Payments: After making an initial donation of at least $250, simply tell us how you wish to divide the rest of your membership donation in the Notes section of the membership form.
+Note that the last payment must be received before December 31.
+We can invoice you or automatically charge a credit card according to your wishes.
 Please remember: we must receive the full amount by the December 31 deadline.

 Will you accept gifts of stock?

 We gladly accept stock donations for membership or other donations.
-Please go to http://www.impact100indy.org/join/donate-stock/ and follow the directions for making a stock gift.
-Or contact us at email@example.com if you prefer to discuss this option before moving forward.
+Please go to our Donate Stock page and follow the directions for making a stock gift.
+Or contact us at firstname.lastname@example.org if you prefer to discuss this option before moving forward.

 If my employer has a matching program, will you accept this donation?